-- (1) a nominee to be elected as a director; - (2) the Company's independent registered public accounting firm to be appointed for the year ending December 31, 2018 and the Board, acting through the Audit Committee, to be authorized to determine the independent registered public accounting firm's remuneration; - (3) the compensation of the named executive officers to be approved, on a non-binding advisory basis; - (4) the Endo International plc Amended and Restated 2015 Stock Incentive Plan to be approved; and - (5) the Board's existing authority to issue shares to be renewed.
+- a nominee to be elected as a director; - the compensation of the named executive officers to be approved, on a non-binding advisory basis; - the Endo International plc Amended and Restated 2015 Stock Incentive Plan to be approved; - the Board's existing authority to issue shares to be renewed; and - the appointment of the Company's independent registered public accounting firm for the year ending December 31, 2019 to be approved and the Board, acting through the Audit Committee, to be authorized to determine the independent registered public accounting firm's remuneration.

-Proposal 6, renewal of the Board's existing authority to opt-out of statutory pre-emption rights, requires the approval of not less than 75% of the votes cast at the Annual Meeting.
+In addition, renewal of the Board's existing authority to opt-out of statutory pre-emption rights will require the approval of not less than 75% of the votes cast at the Annual Meeting.